PhoenixTales/phoenix-docs/lore/geography.md

 ### Northern Land(s)

 The lands north of the "northern plains".
 Colder climate (ala Scandinavia).
 Home of the *Huegoth* from the novel, a barbaric tribe from the north raiding the coasts of the kingdom; red hair, blue eyes, inspired by vikings.

+#### Land(s) of the Orcs

-The Orcs that are invading th kingdom are also thought to come from somewhere here.
+The Orcs that are invading the kingdom from the northern lands also come from somewhere here, most likely from some region in the mountains of the north.

 #### Land of the Shirtakkihn